root-project/root/documentation/users-guide/AddingaClass.md

 Bool_t b = obj->InheritsFrom(TLine::Class());
 ```

-ROOT and `CINT` rely on reflection and the class dictionary to identify
+ROOT and `Cling` rely on reflection and the class dictionary to identify
 the type of a variable at run time.
 With **`TObject`** inheritance come
 some methods that use Introspection to help you see the data in the
 object or class.
 For instance: